ernestosandoval/ernestosandoval.github.io/_posts/2023-03-05-squared-triangular-number.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-svg.js">
 </script>

-You ask a person is they want to keep one dollar or add the next cube and give it to the next person.
+You ask a person if they want to keep one dollar or add the next cube and give it to the next person.
 If the $$n$$th person keeps the money, the amount they receive is the sum of the first $$n$$ cubes.

 Here is the python code to calculate this number:
 ```python